andrewmoles2/rTrainIntroduction/Workshop2/rWorkshop2.md

 1)  Make a vector with the following flowers: sunflower, poppy, dahlia
 2)  Use `paste` to make this string: "sunflower, poppy, dahlia"
 3)  Make a variable called daysRaining with the value 360
-4)  Using `paste0` make the following sentence that used the daysRaining variable: "It has been raining for 360 days this year"
+4)  Using `paste0` make the following sentence that uses the daysRaining variable: "It has been raining for 360 days this year"

 ## grep
 We use `grep` for string matching.
 We give it the string or part of string we are looking for, and it will return where in the vector these strings are.